 Please familiarize yourself with the following CLI commands.
 They all work on a Mac and most should work on Windows.

-The pwd
+The pwd command

 Displays the current working directory

-The ls
+The ls command

 List all the non-hidden files in the current directory to the console.
 Hidden files begin with a ".".
-If you'd like to display all files (hidden and non-hidden) in the current directory, run ls -a
+If you'd like to display all files (hidden and non-hidden) in the current directory, run ls -a.

-The cd
+The cd command

 Change directory from the current directory to (file path)